Pushpalanka/mongodbuserstore/README.md

 here this getNextSequence is to auto_increment id in UM_DOMAIN collection since MongoDB doesn't have auto_increment i implement it using a simple script and COUNTERS is for store the current sequence of collection

-after that create a new user store in IS admin console with giving appropriate connection configuration
+after that go to add user store in IS admin console and select MongoDBUserStoreManager from UserStoreManager class dropdown then create a new user store with giving appropriate connection configuration

 and thats all it will create a new mongodb userstore in Identity Server